-These data provide information on health care services provided to beneficiaries and information on payments made to providers by MCOs for these services.
-Although these data do not reflect contemporaneous costs incurred by Medicaid for care provided to beneficiaries - because Medicaid pays a capitated rate to the MCO s- they are used by the state Medicaid program, in combination with other factors, to determine capitated MCO rates.
-For this reason, they can provide a useful if imperfect measure of costs incurred by the Medicaid program.
+SUD-related expenditure data reflect health care services provided to beneficiaries and payments made to providers by MCOs for these services.
+Although these data do not reflect contemporaneous costs incurred by Medicaid for care provided to beneficiaries - because Medicaid pays a capitated rate to the MCOs- they are used by the state Medicaid program, in combination with other factors, to determine capitated MCO rates.
+For this reason, they do provide a useful if imperfect measure of costs incurred by the Medicaid program.